aspose-total/Aspose.Total-Products/total/en/net/conversion/ott-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert OTT to ODS or Online App" h2="Export OTT to ODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate OTT to ODS conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to create, manipulate and convert documents, spreadsheets, images and other file formats.

+The OTT to ODS conversion feature can be implemented in two simple steps.
+Firstly, Aspose.Words for .NET can be used to export OTT to HTML.
+This powerful component provides a wide range of features and capabilities that make it easy to create, manipulate and convert documents.
+It supports a wide range of document formats, including OTT, HTML, DOC, DOCX, ODT, RTF, TXT and PDF.

+Once the OTT document has been converted to HTML, Aspose.Cells for .NET can be used to convert the HTML to ODS.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities that make it easy to create, manipulate and convert spreadsheets.
+It supports a wide range of spreadsheet formats, including ODS, XLS, XLSX, CSV, HTML, PDF and TXT.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include OTT to ODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to ODS.
+By using Aspose.Total for .NET, developers can easily incorporate OTT to ODS conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to create, manipulate and convert documents, spreadsheets, images and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}